Updated on 8/04/2018.

 What causes Koebner phenomenon?

-We are not entirely sure what causes Koebner phenomenon.
-Current theories suggest that it is a phenomenon that requires both the outer layer (epidermis) and underlying or inner layer of the skin (dermis) to be injured at the same site (Luo, 2014).
-The production of inflammatory substances such as cytokines, and neuropeptides – small protein-like molecules used by nerve cells to communicate with each other – have also been suggested as an initial step in a process that eventually leads to Koebner phenomenon (Luo, 2014; Yamamoto and Ueki, 2013).
-Chemical messengers such as nerve growth factor (NGF) may play a role, but this is still being investigated.
+We aren’t entirely sure what causes Koebner phenomenon.
+Current theories suggest that it’s a phenomenon that requires both the outer layer (epidermis) and underlying or inner layer of the skin (dermis) to be injured at the same site (Luo, 2014).
+The production of inflammatory substances such as cytokines and neuropeptides – small protein-like molecules used by nerve cells to communicate with each other – have been suggested as an initial step in a process that eventually leads to Koebner phenomenon (Luo, 2014; Yamamoto and Ueki, 2013).
+Chemical messengers such as nerve growth factor (NGF) may play a role, but this is still being investigated (Luo, 2014).

 What is pathergy?

-Pathergy, sometimes referred to as skin hypersensitivity, is an exaggerated skin injury that occurs as a result of minor skin damage or irritation (Oakley, 2011).
-It typically occurs after minor skin damage such as a bump or bruise, or needle stick injury, e.g. having blood taken or vaccination.
-The injury then leads to the development of papules (pimples or small bumps) or pustules (pimples or bumps containing fluid or pus).
-However, a more severe injury, e.g. a surgical procedure, can sometimes result in ulceration.
+Pathergy, sometimes referred to as skin hypersensitivity, is an exaggerated skin injury that occurs as a result of minor skin damage (Oakley, 2011).
+It’s similar to Koebner phenomenon, but tends to occur within the context of neutrophilic dermatoses, particularly Behcet’s syndrome.
+It typically happens after a needle stick injury or similar injury, but also after minor skin damage such as a bump or bruise.
+The injury then leads to the development of lesions called papules (pimples or small bumps) or pustules (pimples or bumps containing fluid or pus), but a more severe injury, e.g. a surgical procedure, can sometimes result in ulceration.
+Unlike Koebner phenomenon, the lesions don’t always develop on healthy skin, and in neutrophilic dermatoses, can sometimes make existing skin lesions worse.

 Apart from Behcet’s syndrome, in which conditions can pathergy be seen?

-Pathergy is most commonly seen in those with the neutrophilic dermatosis, Behcet’s syndrome.
-However, it can sometimes be seen in people with other forms of neutrophilic dermatosis, e.g. Sweet’s syndrome or pyoderma gangrenosum; in those with inflammatory bowel disease; in healthy individuals (Oakley, 2011).
+Pathergy can sometimes be seen in other forms of neutrophilic dermatosis, e.g. Sweet’s syndrome or pyoderma gangrenosum; inflammatory bowel disease; healthy individuals (Ibid).

 What causes pathergy?